-136. (1) In this Part, unless the contrary intention appears:
+(1) In this Part, unless the contrary intention appears:

-"Judge" means:
+Judge means:

-- a Judge of a federal court or of the Supreme Court of a State or Territory; or (a) - a person who has the same designation and status as a Judge of a federal court;
+- (a) a Judge of a federal court or of the Supreme Court of a State or Territory; or - (b) a person who has the same designation and status as a Judge of a federal court.

-"licence" means a licence granted by or on behalf of the owner or prospective owner of the copyright in a literary, dramatic or musical work, or of the copyright in a sound recording, being:
+licence means a licence granted by or on behalf of the owner or prospective owner of the copyright in a literary, dramatic or musical work, or of the copyright in a sound recording, being:

-- in the case of a literary, dramatic or musical work-a licence to perform the work or an (a) adaptation of the work in public, to broadcast the work or an adaptation of the work, to make a sound recording or cinematograph film of the work or of an adaptation of the work for the purpose of broadcasting the work or adaptation or to cause the work or an adaptation of the work to be transmitted to subscribers to a diffusion service; or - in the case of a sound recording a licence to cause the recording to be heard in public or to make a copy of the sound recording for the purpose of broadcasting the recording;
+- (a) in the case of a literary, dramatic or musical work-a licence to perform the work or an adaptation of the work in public, to broadcast the work or an adaptation of the work, to make a sound recording or cinematograph film of the work or of an adaptation of the work for the purpose of broadcasting the work or adaptation or to cause the work or an adaptation of the work to be transmitted to subscribers to a diffusion service; or - (b) in the case of a sound recording-a licence to cause the recording to be heard in public or to make a copy of the sound recording for the purpose of broadcasting the recording.

-"licence scheme" means a scheme (including anything in the nature of a scheme, whether called a scheme or tariff or called by any other name) formulated by a licensor or licensors and setting out the classes of cases in which the licensor or each of the licensors is willing, or the persons on whose behalf the licensor or each of the licensors acts are willing, to grant licences and the charges (if any) subject to payment of which, and the conditions subject to which, licences would be granted in those classes of cases:
+licence scheme means a scheme (including anything in the nature of a scheme, whether called a scheme or tariff or called by any other name) formulated by a licensor or licensors and setting out the classes of cases in which the licensor or each of the licensors is willing, or the persons on whose behalf the licensor or each of the licensors acts are willing, to grant licences and the charges (if any) subject to payment of which, and the conditions subject to which, licences would be granted in those classes of cases.

-"licensor" means:
+licensor means:

-- in relation to licences in respect of a literary, dramatic or musical work the owner or (a) prospective owner of the copyright in the work or any body of persons (whether corporate or unincorporate) acting as agent for the owner or prospective owner in relation to the negotiation or granting of such licences; and - in relation to licences in respect of a sound recording the owner or prospective (b) owner of the copyright in the recording or any body of persons (whether corporate or unincorporate) acting as agent for the owner or prospective owner in relation to the negotiation or granting of such licences;
+(a) in relation to licences in respect of a literary, dramatic or musical work-the owner or prospective owner of the copyright in the work or any body of persons (whether corporate or unincorporate) acting as agent for the owner or prospective owner in relation to the negotiation or granting of such licences; and member means a member of the Tribunal, and includes the President and the Deputy President.

+(b) in relation to licences in respect of a sound recording-the owner or prospective owner of the copyright in the recording or any body of persons (whether corporate or unincorporate) acting as agent for the owner or prospective owner in relation to the negotiation or granting of such licences.